aerospike/aerospike-client-nodejs/README.md

 An Aerospike add-on module for Node.js.

-This module is compatible with Node.js 0.10.x.
+This module is compatible with Node.js 0.10.x and supports the following operating systems: CentOS/RHEL 6.x, Debian 6+, Ubuntu 12.04, Mac OS X.

 - [Usage](#Usage)
 - [Prerequisites](#Prerequisites)